|The Journey to SDCC 3.0.0|

 * asxxxx / aslink renamed to sdas / sdld and synchronized with ASXXXX V2.0

 Obviously those changes mean lots of changes in our source code and related makefiles.
-Partly because of I was busy with PA6488 work and moving my blog,
+Partly because of I was busy with PA6488 work,

 partly because of I was lazy to fork a test version, I ignored the test phase of release candidate 1 & 2.
 But as soon as I started testing 3.0.0, I realized that I had made a mistake.